Molecular Diagnostic (PCR) Testing

 Additional Specimen Information for Molecular Testing:

-Two specimens must be collected if both culture and PCR testing are requested.
 Sample collections for PCR must be done in a sterile manner to avoid contamination of any kind from the environment and samples should be placed in sterile tubes for transport.
 After collection, all fluid specimens [plasma, serum, CSF, non-cellular fluids] should be frozen and stored at -20oC.
 Plasma should be separated from cells within 2 hours of collection if possible.
 Shipment should be on dry ice if possible, or wet ice if necessary.
 Whole blood should be collected in EDTA or CPD-A, stored at room temperature, and shipped immediately to arrive within 24 hours.
 Whole blood or plasma collected with heparin anticoagulant are NOT acceptable as heparin will inhibit PCR amplification reactions.
 BONE MARROW – it is also very important for bone marrow samples that they are not collected in sodium heparin anticoagulant, or that the syringe used to collect the specimen not be rinsed with heparin as this will inhibit the PCR reaction.
 Please collect the bone marrow into an unrinsed syringe and then rapidly place into an EDTA or CPD-A and mix rapidly to prevent clot formation.
 Swabs of lesion areas should be obtained with a Culturette swab, and stored frozen.
 Fresh tissue specimens should be placed in a small amount of PBS or culture fluid and transported to the lab as quickly as possible on ice.
 Frozen or fixed tissue should be shipped as is either frozen or at room temperature.
 Please consult the Molecular Virology, (206) 685-6656 for all questions concerning handling of other specimen types.

 Adenovirus by PCR, Quant. - CSF, Plasma or Urine